-Jared studied Special Education at the University of Virginia and completed his Master’s degree in Early Childhood Education at Loyola College, Maryland.
-He received his Montessori training at The Washington Montessori Institute at Loyola University.
-Before joining the staff at MSNV in 1998, Jared taught on the Pre Primary level at Family Montessori, in a Head Start School in Charlottesville, and in a high school in Kenya.
+Jared received his Primary credential at The Washington Montessori Institute at Loyola University.
+He studied Special Education at the University of Virginia and completed his Master’s degree in Early Childhood Education at Loyola College, Maryland.
+Before joining the staff at MSNV in 1998, Jared taught on the Preprimary level at Family Montessori, in a Head Start School in Charlottesville, and in a high school in Kenya.
 Jared has also worked as a program assistant for the Discovery Museum in Charlottesville, Virginia.

 Rachel Romano – Primary Teacher

-Rachel completed her Montessori training at the Institute for Advanced Montessori Studies at the Barrie School in Wheaton, Maryland.
+Rachel earned her Early Childhood credential at the Institute for Advanced Montessori Studies at the Barrie School in Wheaton, Maryland.
 She has worked at MSNV since 1993 in many different capacities, including that of Extended Day teacher and summer camp Instructor.
 Rachel loves children and art and has one daughter who attended MSNV.

 Jackie Savage – Elementary Level Coordinator, Upper Elementary Teacher

 Jackie attended Randolph Macon Woman’s College, earning her BA in History in 2006.
 After spending a year as the Lower Elementary assistant at MSNV, she decided to pursue her elementary Montessori training.
-She attended the Washington Montessori Institute at Loyola University in Columbia, Maryland and earned her AMI diploma in Elementary Education and a Master’s degree in Education in 2008.
+She attended the Washington Montessori Institute at Loyola University in Columbia, Maryland and earned her Elementary credential and a Master’s degree in Education in 2008.
 Jackie opened MSNV’s Upper Elementary program in 2008.

 Janine Labak – Primary Level Coordinator, Primary Teacher